FRA Modern Slavery Statement

 We have Human Resources and Legal teams dedicated to ensuring compliance with relevant laws, policies and processes across our global business, including those aimed at ensuring appropriate working conditions.

-Our people can also report concerns or suspected cases of misconduct in confidence using our anonymous speak up hotline.
+Our people can also report concerns or suspected cases of misconduct in confidence using our anonymous external reporting hotline.

-This statement was approved by the FRA Board of Directors and is signed by our Chief Executive Officer.
+This statement was approved by the FRA Board of Directors and is signed by Toby Duthie, Founding Partner.